ojokorede251-svg/Nigerian-Fish-Sales-Analysis/README.md

 ## Run It Yourself
 - Open `.xlsx` in Excel for data exploration.
 - Download `.pbix` and open in Power BI Desktop (free)—filter by date or type.
 - Questions?
-DM me on LinkedIn: [linkedin.com/in/ojokoredekelvin](https://www.linkedin.com/in/your-profile-here).
+DM me on whatsapp: https://wa.me/2347044281768 or send me an email: ojokorede251@gmail.com

 Open to freelance: Data cleaning, dashboards, or SQL queries—let's chat! 🚀